-- Renting a hospital grade electric pump while your newborn child is confined in a hospital. - The buying of: - An electric breast pump.
-Your plan will cover this cost once every three years, or - A manual breast pump.
+- Renting a hospital grade electric pump while your newborn child is confined in a hospital. - The buying of: - An electric breast pump (non-hospital grade).
+Your plan will cover this cost once every three years, or

+- A manual breast pump.
 Your plan will cover this cost once per pregnancy.